backtrace-labs/backtrace-unity/README.md

 When configuring the backtrace-unity client for an Android deployment, programmers will have a toggle available in the backtrace-unity GUI in the Unity Editor to enable or disable ANR or Hang reports.
 This will use the default of 5 seconds.
 The `error.type` for these reports will be `Hang`.

-## Low Memory Reports (Early Access)
+## (Early Access) Out of Memory Reports <a name="oom-reporting"></a>

-Backtrace can detect low memory situations for a game running in Unity on Android devices, and attempt to generate an error report with an associated dump object for further investigation.
-When configuring the backtrace-unity client for an Android deployment, programmers will have a toggle available in the backtrace-unity GUI in the Unity Editor to enable or disable sending Low memory warnings to Backtrace.
-The `error.type` for these reports wiill be `Low Memory`.
+Backtrace can detect and flag low memory conditions for Unity games running on Android devices.
+When low memory conditions are detected, two attributes will be set:

+- `memory.warning` will be set to `true`
+- `memory.warning.date` will be set to the local time of the device at the moment the low memory condition was detected.

+If the games does not recover from low memory conditions and the operating system does decide to kill the game, a crash report will be submitted to Backtrace with `memory.warning` and `memory.warning.date` set.

+This functionality can be toggled on or off in the Backtrace configuration.

+Note that this functionality is released as 'early access' and will be functionally improved in the near future to aid root cause resolution.

 ## Symbols upload